nhammond129/nhammond129/README.md

 I'm slow at checking my personal email, so if you want a within-a-day response, ping me on Discord.

 ---
-Currently working as a software developer at Wolfram Research.

----
 ### Contact me:
 Discord: `null#0999` \
 [linkedin][linkedin]